 With a background in classical composition and pop/rock music, composer Gabriel Mann loves the variety and range of music he gets to play with for A Million Little Things.
 Along with the licensed music (overseen by music supervisor Billy Gottlieb), the show features Mann’s original score and original songs, cast performances produced by Mann, and reimagined covers of iconic songs that play a special role on the show.

 Putting a new twist on a nostalgic favorite helps connect viewers to emotional moments, and are a treat for the multi-talented composer.
-The fans have loved them too, hunting desperately for Mann’s (currently unreleased) versions of Gen X classics like ‘Don’t You (Forget About Me)’ by Simple Minds, ‘All These Things That I’ve Done’ by The Killers, and ‘Lovesong’ by The Cure – surely to be joined by a huge song moment in tonight’s mid-season finale episode (episode 10, ‘Christmas Wishlist”).
+The fans have loved them too, hunting desperately for Mann’s (released as of March 1, 2019) versions of Gen X classics like ‘Don’t You (Forget About Me)’ by Simple Minds, ‘All These Things That I’ve Done’ by The Killers, and ‘Lovesong’ by The Cure – surely to be joined by a huge song moment in tonight’s mid-season finale episode (episode 10, ‘Christmas Wishlist”).

 Using custom-made covers gives the team a perfect solution to some challenging musical moments on the show.
 Although the original versions of songs can be emotionally powerful, there are things that they can’t do, says Gabriel.
 “Usually a pre-recorded song has one feeling throughout.
 Maybe there’s a change at the bridge, maybe it slows down at some point, but, essentially it’s the same vibe.”
 With covers, Gabriel can rework classic songs to match the emotional energy on screen, and enhance the show’s impact.